justinuh/guessing_game/README.md

 You guess what is my favorite color?

-You guess until you guess the favorite color.
+You guess until you the correct the favorite color.